brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

   <img src="https://media.giphy.com/media/CzQ9Kl1UIt8hG/giphy.gif">
 </p>

-I am Elise, Ph.D. student since near to 4 years, and working on **the contribution of genetic to neurodevelopmental disorders** as autism.
-I don't really know if I fit in a specific domain.
+I am Elise, Ph.D. student since near to 4 years, and working on **the contribution of genetic to neurodevelopmental disorders** as autism. [/!\ advertisment /!\ ](https://www.biorxiv.org/content/10.1101/2020.03.09.979815v1.full) I don't really fit in a specific domain (genetic/cognitive neurosciences/psychology/neurosciences).
+I guess it what we call a unicorn student?

-I currently work with genetic data (Copy Number Variant), clinical phenotypes (diagnosis and other related measures, e.g. SRS) and doing a lot of statistics and graphs (in R).
-But my initial formation was in neurosciences.

-I previously did a bachelor in Biomedical with a specialization in neurosciences, and did a Master in Cognitive Neurosciences where I used to work with multimodal data with a combination of Arterial Spin Labelling MRI data (preprocessing on Matlab and SPM) and Eye-tracking data.
+I currently work with genetic data, clinical phenotypes and doing a lot of statistics and graphs.
+But my initial formation was in cogitive neurosciences where I started to work with multimodal data (combination of Arterial Spin Labelling MRI data and Eye-tracking data).

 Since I started my Ph.D., I never used MRI data anymore, and I am here to take a revange on that.